Zeugwerk/Testbench/README.md

      ```

      By extending testsuites from the object that is testes, the testsuite gets access protected methods of the POU.
 1. Tests are implemented as method for each testsuite.
-Methods, which are considered unittests follow the following signature.
+Methods, which are considered unittests follow the following signatures.
      ``` st
      METHOD Test_<NAME OF THE TEST>
      VAR_INPUT